EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 12

-An attorney represents a client in an action by the client against the client’s former partner to recover damages for breach of contract.
-During the representation, the client presented the attorney with incontrovertible proof that the partner committed perjury in a prior action that was resolved in the partner’s favor.
+An attorney represents a client in an action by the client against the client's former partner to recover damages for breach of contract.
+During the representation, the client presented the attorney with incontrovertible proof that the partner committed perjury in a prior action that was resolved in the partner's favor.
 Neither the attorney nor the client was involved in any way in the prior action.
-The attorney believes that it would be detrimental to the client’s best interests to reveal the perjury because of the implication that might be drawn from the former close personal and business relationship between the client and the partner.
+The attorney believes that it would be detrimental to the client's best interests to reveal the perjury because of the implication that might be drawn from the former close personal and business relationship between the client and the partner.

 Would it be proper for the attorney to disclose the perjury to the tribunal?